benjamincrozat/content/posts/php-is-dead-2024.md

 Source: [W3Tech](https://w3techs.com/technologies/details/pl-php).

-## Popular websites using PHP, a supposed dead language
+## Popular websites using PHP: Usage statistics

 A programming language is only considered a good option if it can be run at scale by big teams.

-What's better than a list of ultra-popular websites meeting these requirements?
+Here are some statistics on popular websites using PHP:

 - Microsoft.com
 - Facebook.com